arendsee/rmonad/README.md

  - [ ] Store file and line number of all code.

- - [ ] Persistant caching of results
+ - [ ] Persistent caching of results

  - [ ] Job submission handling